Regrow Food Scraps: 7 Kitchen Leftovers That Sprout on a Windowsill

 How to regrow it:

-- Plant ginger in a wide pot with soil, buds facing up.
+- Plant ginger in a wide, shallow pot with soil, buds facing up.

-- Cover lightly and keep the soil slightly moist.
+- Cover with 1 to 2 inches of soil and keep slightly moist.

-Best tip: Ginger loves warmth—growth speeds up in spring and summer.
+What you will get: a longer-term project, but very rewarding.
+Ginger loves warmth, growth speeds up in late spring and summer.

-Quick Success Tips (So Your Scraps Don’t Get Sad)
+Quick Success Tips (So Your Scraps Do Not Get Sad)

 - Bright light matters.
-A sunny windowsill is ideal.
+A sunny south or west-facing windowsill is ideal; add a $20 LED grow light for dark winter weeks.

 - Change water regularly.
-Stagnant water can cause rot.
+Stagnant water grows the bacterial film that turns roots slimy.

-- Don’t drown them.
-Most scraps need shallow water at first.
+- Do not drown them.
+Most scraps need shallow water at first, just covering the base.

-- Soil = long-term success.
-Water regrowth is great to start, but soil helps plants stay productive longer.
+- Soil equals long-term success.
+Water regrowth is a great starter, but soil provides the nutrients that keep plants producing past cycle two.

 - Be patient.
-Some regrow in days (green onions), others take weeks (ginger).
+Some scraps regrow in days (green onions), others take weeks (ginger).

 Frequently Asked Questions